PharmaForest/misc/README.md

      - Extract color name and hex values from SAS registry
      - Display each color with its background for visual reference
      - Useful for selecting and verifying colors for reports and graphics

+Note: The color sample will not be displayed unless ODS HTML is turned on.

 Sample code:
 ~~~sas